howerj/libforth/libforth.md

 # A Small Forth Library.
 ## Introduction

-[Forth][] is an odd language that is has loyal following in certain groups, but it is admittedly not the most practical of language as it lacks nearly everything the modern programmer wants in a language; safety, garbage collection, modularity and clarity.
+[Forth][] is an odd language that has a loyal following groups, but it is admittedly not the most practical of language as it lacks nearly everything the modern programmer wants in a language; safety, garbage collection, modularity and clarity.
 It is however possible to implement a fully working